 In any event, inclusion of non-degree course work on the plan of study requires the consent of the advisory committee and is subject to the approval of the Executive Committee.

-Please refer to the Graduate Course Catalog for more information (http://catalog.grad.uconn.edu/).
+Please refer Graduate information the Course Catalog to for more (http://catalog.grad.uconn.edu/grad\catalog.html).

 Foreign Language; Related or Supporting Area of Study